AntonYartsev/iris-governed-fhir-agent/README.md

 ![architecture.png](architecture.png)

-The dashed line explain: `Core` does not depend on AI Hub.
+The dashed line means: `Core` does not depend on AI Hub.
 Its unit tests need no LLM, no network, no API key

+---

+## Use it as a starter

+Everything is small on purpose - one class per concern.
+To turn it into *your* first agent:

+- `GovernedFHIR.AI.Tools` - the three tool bodies.
+Replace them with your own domain
+- `AI.Policy.Compartment` - the ToolSet policy that runs before any tool body
+- `Core.Guard` - allowlists and caps.
+Plain ObjectScript, no AI Hub dependency
+- `GovernedFHIR.AI.Agent` - wiring: model, skill, toolset
+- `GovernedFHIR.Setup.Install` - FHIR endpoint, Synthea load, `Doctor()`
+- `Setup/MCPSetup.cls` - the MCP application

+The guard layer also ships as a standalone IPM module in `package/`, so the next application can declare it as a dependency instead of copying classes

 ---